set-soft/ComfyUI-DeepExtract/README.md

 ### Parameter Overview

 - **Input Sound:** This is where you connect the mixed audio file.
-- **Vocal Output:** This output provides the isolated vocal track.
+- **Main Output:** This output provides the isolated main track.
+The default is the vocals.
-- **Background Output:** This output delivers the remaining instrumental sound.
+- **Complement Output:** This output delivers the remaining sound.
+The default are instruments.
+- **model_filename:** When using *Default* the *Kim_Vocal_2.onnx* model is used.
+This model is downloaded if you don't have it installed.
+If you have other models in the *audio/MDX* folder you can select the model to use here.

 These additions, along with your original text, will create a clearer understanding of how to use the **DeepExtract** tool effectively!